Manuel Margot Player Props: Rays vs. Royals

-Manuel Margot -- with a slugging percentage of .655 in his past 10 games, including six extra-base hits -- will be in action for the Tampa Bay Rays against the Kansas City Royals, with Jose Cuas on the hill, on June 22 at 6:40 PM ET.
+The Tampa Bay Rays, including Manuel Margot and his .655 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starting pitcher Zack Greinke and the Kansas City Royals at Tropicana Field, Friday at 6:40 PM ET.

 Manuel Margot Game Info & Props vs. the Royals